 Is your business safe from a Supply Chain attack

 New and transformative technologies are enabling businesses to innovate and grow in an increasingly digital world, bringing greater insight, productivity and business efficiencies.
 From cloud computing to big data, IoT and AI technologies, digital collaboration is essential as organisations rely on suppliers, partners and consultants to meet customer demands and embrace digital opportunities in increasingly competitive environments.
+Supply chain cyber security is a priority for all organisations.

 In 2020 the global pandemic exacerbated this as we all moved to working from home.
 Essential services such as retail, education and healthcare shifted to being provided online, from the physical to the digital, in most cases with 3rd party supplier support.
 Eight in ten organisations fast-tracked their digital transformation programmes in 2020*, with 89% saying the pandemic highlighted the need for a more agile and scalable IT environment.